0nlyDev/SC2-interactive-inject-timer-OpenRGB/README.md

 tip: If you mess up the config.ini, just delete it and re-run the script, it will create it with default values

-Please submit an issue if you find a bug or if you have a suggestion.
+Submit an issue if you find a bug please and your feedback is welcomed.

+Say Hi if you get matched against me on ladder, in-game name is Abaddon and playing with Zerg as always! :)